The Final Architecture

-The Final Architecture is a series of science fiction novels by Adrian Tchaikovsky.
-As of 2022, it comprises Shards of Earth and Eyes of the Void, with a final volume entitled Lords of Uncreation expected to be published in 2023.
+The Final Architecture is a series of science fiction novels by British writer Adrian Tchaikovsky.
+It contains the books Shards of Earth, Eyes of the Void, and Lords of Uncreation.
 The series focuses on a group of humans fighting against the mysterious Architects, who destroy inhabited planets.
 The series has been well-received critically, with Shards of Earth winning the 2021 BSFA Award for Best Novel.
+The entire series was a finalist for the 2024 Hugo Award for Best Series.

 Plot

 Premise

 The Architects are moon-sized creatures who destroy inhabited planets, including Earth.
 They will not attack planets with ruins from the mysterious Originator civilization.
 Only the Essiel, a species of aliens, know how to move Originator artifacts without destroying this protective effect.
 Many human colony planets vote to join the Essiel Hegemony in exchange for protection against the Architects.

 Humans invent Intermediaries, a modified form of human that can fight Architects.
 Intermediary Idris Telemmier helps kill an Architect at Berlenhof, turning the tide of the conflict decades after the destruction of Earth.
 Later, he and other Intermediaries make contact with an Architect, which seems to notice humanity for the first time.
 After this, all of the Architects mysteriously disappear.

+Ships can travel through unspace, a dimension which allows faster-than-light travel.
+Most ships can travel only by following well-known Throughways, but Intermediaries can travel anywhere through unspace.